 - ⅓ Cup Cooking Oil (Canola, Vegetable, Coconut *melted butter also works)

 - Combine Milk and Vinegar to create a faux buttermilk.
 Allow to sit 5-10 minutes.

 - Whisk flour, sugar, cocoa powder, xanthan gum, baking powder, baking soda, and salt together in a bowl until evenly combined.
 Whisk "buttermilk" and butter together in a separate bowl; add eggs.
-Stir buttermilk mixture into flour mixture until just combined and batter is slightly lumpy; add vanilla extract.
+Stir buttermilk mixture into flour mixture until just combined and batter is slightly lumpy; add vanilla extract and red food coloring.